tessi-lab/OpenUtils/README.md

 ## Content

-Tessilab OpenUtils contains :
+Tessilab OpenUtils contains, in each package :

+### _io.tessilab.openutils_

-* Some useful functions to read files, to transform files it to a String, etc. (cf FileUtils, from the package _io.tessilab.openutils_)
+* Some useful functions to read files, to transform files it to a String, etc. (cf FileUtils, from the package _io.tessilab.openutils_) A simple CSV reader.

+* Some data structures, as a HashMap containing (as values) anothers HashMaps (class HashMapMap).

 * Two ways to implement the observer design pattern.
 In the first one, the observer must access the subject using the subject accessors.
 In the other, the subject provides the information via a parametrizable object.
 Both ways are implemented in interfaces in the package _io.tessilab.oss.openutils.designpatterns.observer_